j-forgac/Portfolio---PCV/README.md

 **Stage 3**

 * Komunikace BE a FE - Láďa
-* Ukládání na BE - Janko
+* Ukládání obsahu portfolia a uživatelů na BE - Janko